 One Minute Reader

 Read Naturally developed a print-based collection of short stories and activities called One Minute Reader designed to help kids improve their reading skills.
 The stories are targeted to different grades/reading levels, utilizing a research-based strategy to improve fluency, comprehension, and vocabulary.
-The company wanted to convert their print material into an interactive experience to further motivate kids to read.
+The company wanted to convert their print material into an interactive experience to further motivate kids to read and improve their understanding of the material.

 Read Naturally's developer had started a rough functional prototype of OMR, but didn't have a design plan.
 After building a proof-of-concept carousel control to display book covers within the app, I created wireframes to conceptualize and define the various sections required for the app, including book selection, story view, dialogs, student performance charts and a basic storefront.